ArteChp/aws-cloudformation-stack-checker/README.md

-# AWS CloudFormation Stack Status Checker
+# AWS CloudFormation Stack Checker

 The purpose of this repository is to create a Python script to: